-- 1. Describe how cellular information is relayed and the process of genetic replication is undertaken in cells. - 2.
-Demonstrate an understanding of the basic concepts of genetics, including Mendelian genetics, DNA and chromosome structure and gene expression and apply that knowledge to real life problems and case studies. - 3.
-Solve simple problems arising from changes in genetic and biochemical processes at the cellular level, especially as these may relate to the activities of whole organisms. - 4.
-Defend an opinion on ethical issues relating to controversial procedures, and offer informed comment on current views and hypotheses dealing with cell-level biology and biotechnology. - 5.
-Examine the scientific evidence to support evolution and the history of life on earth. - 6.
-Demonstrate an acceptable level of facility with a range of analytical techniques used in cytology (the study of cells) microscopy, staining and genetics. - 7.
-Demonstrate an ability to work in teams and/or pairs, analyse and evaluate information relating to your discipline or outside your discipline and communicate findings in writing.
+- 1 Students should be able to demonstrate understanding on how cellular and genetic information is relayed and how alteration to these processes lead to human disease such as cancer. - 2 Students should be able to communicate an understanding of the basic concepts of genetics, including Mendelian genetics, DNA and chromosome structure and gene expression and apply that knowledge to real life problems and case studies. - 3 Students should be able to interpret and solve simple problems arising from changes in genetic and biochemical processes at the cellular level, especially as these may relate to the activities of whole organisms. - 4 Students should communicate familiarity with the range of ethical arguments relating to controversial procedures dealing with cell-level biology and biotechnology. - 5 Students should be able to analyse and critically evaluate the scientific evidence to support evolution and the history of life on earth. - 6 Students should be able to work in pairs or small groups and demonstrate an acceptable level of competence with a range of analytical techniques used in cytology (the study of cells) microscopy, staining, blood typing and genetics.